akuchibotla/marketplace/README.md

 # Marketplace (Order Book)

-An order book maintains all active orders for a security, and matches buy/sell (or bid/ask) orders if there is a suitable match.
+An order book maintains all active orders for a security, and matches any buy/sell (or bid/ask) orders if there is an overlap.
 Here's my quick and dirty attempt at it.

 ![homepage](assets/homepage_gif.gif)
 ![orderpage](assets/orderpage_gif.gif)